Betty, or Veronica? Facebook vs. Twitter Advertising?

 Put simply, Twitter is hot, and will be for a while.

-For advertisers, this means relative peace of mind because there isn’t likely going to be a mass exodus of people leaving the social network like we saw with Facebook.
+For advertisers, this means relative peace of mind because there isn’t likely going to be a mass exodus of people leaving the social network as we saw with Facebook.
 That is not to say it could not happen, just that the forecast for the immediate future looks promising.

 Choose Twitter in 2015

-Where Facebook seems to be optimizing a platform that we all know (and in some cases love), Twitter advertising is in a period of innovation and growth that is bringing more possibilities and lower costs to advertisers.
+Twitter advertising is in a period of innovation and growth that is bringing more possibilities and lower costs to advertisers.
 Catching the updraft of this momentum could mean huge gains for the right brands.

 Obviously there will be campaigns that benefit from Facebook’s ubiquitous global reach, algorithmic superiority, and high-level “polish,” but 2015 seems to be Twitter’s year to shine as it continues with it’s expansion into advertising, seemingly without loosing any of its appeal as the “cool” place to hang out online.